Pre-nominal letters

 Pre-nominal letters are a title which is placed before the name of a person as distinct from a post-nominal title which is placed after the name.
-Examples of pre-nominal titles, for instance professional titles include: Doctor, Captain, EUR ING (European Engineer), Ir (Ingenieur), Mons. (monsignore) CA (Indian Chartered Accountant) and Professor; whilst other common social titles are Mr., Master, The Honorable, Ms., Mrs. and Miss.
+Examples of pre-nominal titles, for instance professional titles include Doctor, Captain, EUR ING (European Engineer), Ir. (ingenieur), Ts. (professional technologist), Ar. (architect), Sr. (surveyor), Br. (certified builder), Gs. (geologist), Mons. (monsignore), Cllr (Councillor), CA (Indian chartered accountant) and Professor.

+These distinctive titles replace the standard honorifics used in polite address, indicating gender and, for women, marital status; the common English forms are Mr., Ms., Mrs. and Miss.
+These honorifics are not normally considered as titles.

 Academic degrees

 In some Continental European countries, all academic degrees were traditionally pre-nominal.

 Pre-nominal academic degrees in German-speaking countries include: Dipl.-Ing.
-(Master's degree in Engineering), Dipl.-Kfm. (master's degree in management), Dipl.-Phys. (master's degree in physics), Dipl.-Inf. or Dipl.-Inform. (master's degree in computer science), Dr.-Ing.
+(Master's degree in engineering), Dipl.-Kfm. (master's degree in management), Dipl.-Phys. (master's degree in physics), Dipl.-Inf. or Dipl.-Inform. (master's degree in computer science), Dr.-Ing.
 (German doctorate in engineering), Dr. med.
 (German doctorate in Medicine) and Mag.
 (Austrian master's degree (Magister) in all disciplines except engineering).

 Pursuant to the Bologna process, most of these pre-nominal degrees will be replaced by post-nominal bachelor's and master's degrees; but people who held academic degrees before the Bologna process may continue to use the pre-nominal academic degrees.
 In contexts where pre-nominal academic letters are used, such degrees may be placed prenominally for consistency (for example, "MMathPhil Marcos Cramer").

-In Czech Republiv, all academic degrees are widely used before the name: Bc. – for Bachelor, Mgr. – for Master, Ing. – for Engineer, "lesser" doctors such as MUDr. (doctor of medicine), MDDr. (dentist doctor), JUDr. (doctor of Law), RNDr. (doctor of Natural Sciences), PhDr. (doctor of Philosophy), ThDr. (doctor of Theology).
+In the Czech Republic, all academic degrees are widely used before the name: Bc. – for Bachelor, Mgr. – for Master, Ing. – for Engineer, "lesser" doctors such as MUDr. (doctor of medicine), MDDr. (dentist doctor), JUDr. (doctor of Law), RNDr. (doctor of Natural Sciences), PhDr. (doctor of Philosophy), ThDr. (doctor of Theology).
 Before them appeare titles given to university teachers (prof. for Professor and doc. for "docent" = Associated Professor).
 These degrees could be combined, with the highest degree appearing first, e. g. prof. JUDr.
 Ing.
 Bc.
 The titles of the same rank are separated by "et", e. g.
 Mgr. et Mgr.
 Army titles include gen. for General, plk. for Colonel; Church titles include P. (pater) and R.D.
 (Reverendissimus Dominus).